hauleth/hauleth/templates/shortcodes/cv.md

 ## Experience

-- Supabase - 2023-2025
-    + Logflare - logs aggregation service
-    + Supavisor - a cloud-native, multi-tenant Postgres connection pooler
 - Hauleth.dev - Consultant - 2021+
+    + DockYard/Karambit.ai - 2025
+        * Architectural analysis of Karambit product
+        * Prepared security analysis with detailed report with fixes
     + Eiger - 2022-2023
         * Forte.io
-            - Implementation of the Interledger protocol for cross-chain transactions
+            - Implemented Interledger protocol for cross-chain transactions
         * Aleo Blockchain
-            - Implementation of the GraphQL API for the on-chain data
+            - Implemented GraphQL API for the on-chain data
+            - Created syntax colouring library for Aleo assembly-like language for smart contracts
-    + Erlang Solutions/Kloeckner GmbH - 2021 - Consultant for Elixir, Ruby, and SQL (PostgreSQL)
+    + Erlang Solutions/Kloeckner GmbH - 2021 - Consultant for Elixir, Ruby,
+      and SQL (PostgreSQL)
-        * Substantial query performance optimisations by optimising PostgreSQL indices
+        * Optimised DB query performance by providing PostgreSQL structure analysis and improving indices usage
-- Remote Inc. - Senior Backend Engineer - 2020-2021
+    + Remote Inc. - Senior Backend Engineer - 2020-2021
+        * Architectural analysis of existing codebase
-- Kobil GmbH - Erlang/Elixir Developer - 2019-2020
+    + Kobil GmbH - Erlang/Elixir Developer - 2019-2020
-    + Maintaining MongoDB driver for Elixir
+        * Maintained MongoDB driver for Elixir
-    + Implemented transactions for MongoDB driver in Elixir
+        * Implemented transactions for MongoDB driver in Elixir
+- Supabase - 2023-2025
+    + Logflare - logs aggregation service:
+        * Implemented on-the-fly decompression of incoming data that improved ingestion possibilities and reduced transfer usage (created library [`plug_caisson`][] for that purpose)
+        * Implemented DataDog-compatible ingestion endpoint for seamless transition from DataDog provider to Logflare
+        * Improved BigQuery pipeline workflow to reduce congestion on database connections
+        * Added support for AWS Cloud Events metadata extraction
+        * Improved CI usage by splitting different actions to separate steps ran in parallel
+        * Replaced dynamic generation of connection modules for PostgreSQL storage system with Ecto's dynamic repositories to avoid atom exhaustion
+    + Supavisor - a cloud-native, multi-tenant Postgres connection pooler
+        * Deployment management
+        * Optimised metrics gathering system that resulted in an order of magnitude performance boost
+        * Updated used OTP and Elixir versions from OTP 24 to OTP 27 and Elixir from 1.14 to 1.18
+        * Reduced usage of mocking in tests to improve tests performance and volatility, resulting in reduced CI usage and improved developer experience
+        * Implemented e2e tests against existing Node.js PostgreSQL clients to improve production issues
+        * Implemented multi-region deployment system to provide blue/green deployments
+        * Improved system observability features by making it more resilient and performant
+        * Replaced usage of `ct_slave` with newer `peer` module in OTP
 - AppUnite - Full-stack Developer/DevOps - 2016-2019:
     + JaFolders/AlleFolders
         * 2x performance improvement by optimising PostgreSQL usage
         * Reduced geo-queries using PostGIS thanks to better indices and materialised views usage
-        * Implementation of the UI and brochure viewer in Vue and SVG
+        * Implemented UI and brochure viewer in Vue and SVG
     + OneMedical/Helium Health
         * Architectural redesign of application from Rails/MongoDB to Phoenix/PostgreSQL
-        * Preparing hybrid deployment with on-premise/in-cloud system
+        * Prepared hybrid deployment with on-premise/in-cloud system
-        * Migration of the existing deployments from MongoDB to PostgreSQL
+        * Migrated of the existing deployments from MongoDB to PostgreSQL
 - Nukomeet - Full-stack Developer - 2015-2016
 - Prograils - Junior Developer - 2013